Choosing a new name

 The UK Identity and Passport Service (IPS) will not issue a passport in an inappropriate name.
 Names deemed inappropriate include political statements, words that together would not usually be a name, or trademarks.
 There are also other restrictions on characters that must be used, titles and length.

-You can find out more about general restrictions here.
+You can find out more about general restrictions on changing your name.

 However, if you can prove you use your new name for all purposes, the IPS will issue a passport in your old name with an 'observation' note that 'The holder is also known as [your new name]'.